Anhmike/NewsSummarizer/README.md

 <h1>NewsSummarizer</h1>
 ==============

 NewsSummarizer is a Python web application that summarizes the text content of a webpage.
+Make sure to check out the wiki for a more in depth explanation

 <h2>How It Works</h2>